 When, despite whatever measures have been taken, there are few or no female directors, explain the reasons for this situation:

 Explanation of measures

-The criteria established in Article 18 of the Regulations of the Board of Directors has been followed.
+The criteria set out in article 18 of the Regulations of the Board of Directors have been followed.

 C.1.7 Explain the form of representation on the board of shareholders with significant shareholdings.